Detections

 Section titled “falcon_search_detections”Required scopes: Alerts: READ

-Find detections by criteria and return their complete details.
+Find detections (also called alerts) by criteria and return their complete details.

-Use this to discover detections by severity, status, hostname, time range, or other attributes.
+Use this to discover detections by severity, status, hostname, time range, or other attributes — this is the tool for general alert and detection queries.
+Covers alerts across all Falcon products: endpoint (EPP), identity (IDP), XDR, OverWatch, and NG-SIEM.
 Consult falcon://detections/search/fql-guide before constructing filter expressions.
 Returns full alert records including process context, device info, tactic/technique details, and threat classification.

 Example prompts: